-Request feedback from current employees on the tone, language, and level of detail included in job descriptions.
-Your job descriptions will be more likely to attract the right candidates if they truly reflect the culture of the organisation as well as the realities of the job itself.
+Another helpful tip for writing effective job descriptions is to request feedback from current employees on the tone, language, and level of detail included in job descriptions.
+Your job descriptions will be more likely to attract the right talent if they truly reflect the culture of the organisation as well as the realities of the job itself.
 As part of the onboarding process, the job description should be thoroughly discussed with the new employee.

 5. Take into account three specific factors

 When writing a job description, there are three things to consider: The "can do," "will do," and "will fit" elements.
 A resume and references will tell you if the candidate is qualified for the position.
 Instead of "other duties assigned," list things like one hour of front-desk manning, departmental kitchen cleanup, or other things the candidate will most likely “do."

 The key to getting a prospect to even consider working for your company is to make a connection.
 The first step toward reaching the broadest possible candidate pool is to ensure that your job descriptor language is inclusive and emphasises both access to opportunity and a positive working environment and culture.

 Job descriptions are internal documents that serve as the foundation for hiring and performance development at various stages of the talent lifecycle.
 Job descriptions can aid in the creation of a job advertisement.
 To provide clearer expectations, the job ad is a marketing version of the job description that is a shorter version with an overview of the role and responsibilities, attributes, and minimum qualifications.